Communities of learning and practice

-The Viticulture and Enology (VIEN) Program Work Team exists to support profitable production of grapes, wine and grape products in New York State.
+The Viticulture and Enology (VIEN) Program Work Team exists to support the profitable production of grapes, wine, and grape products in New York State.

 The group is diverse, encompassing 20 Cornell faculty research and extension programs, 4 associated USDA-ARS research scientists, and 10 Extension Educators representing four regional grape programs.
 Industry input is channeled through program advisory committees for the respective extension programs.